biareiam/The-House-of-Books/README.md

     - Test the checkout page loads correctly.
     - Test that the cache_checkout_data view works as expected.
-    - Test the url works when loading the page.
+    - Test if the url works when loading the page.
     - Test the correct template loads on page load.
     - Test the products page is accessible by name.
-    - Test get checkout view when items in the bag.
+    - Test get checkout view when items are in the bag.
-    - Test error msg appears when bag empty.
+    - Test error msg appears when the bag empty.
     - Test error msg appears when no stripe key.

 **Check if user is authenticated then autofill the form with details**